MuntashirAkon/AppManager/README.md

 - No unnecessary permissions
 - [Does not connect to the Internet](https://muntashirakon.github.io/AppManager/en/#x1-1780004.3.2)
 - Displays as much info as possible in the main page
-- Lists activities, broadcast receivers, services, providers, permissions, signatures, shared libraries, etc. of any app
+- Lists activities, broadcast receivers, services, providers, app ops, permissions, signatures, shared libraries, etc. of any app
 - Launch (exportable) activities and services
 - Create (customizable) shortcuts of activities
 - [Intercept activities](https://muntashirakon.github.io/AppManager/en/#x1-1220002.8)
 - Scan for trackers and libraries in apps and list (all or only) tracking classes (and their code dump)
 - View the manifest of an app
-- Display your app usage, data usage, and app storage info (requires “Usage Access” permission)
+- Display app usage, data usage (mobile and wifi), and app storage info (requires “Usage Access” permission)
 - Install/uninstall APK files (including APKS, APKM and XAPK with OBB files)
 - Share APK files
 - Back up/restore APK files